 (2) Digital signatures that are generated by an asymmetric crypto-system and hash function

 An ‘asymmetric crypto system’ refers to a secure pair of keys: a private key and a public key.
 Both are unique to each user, and can be leveraged to verify and create an e-signature.

 In this scenario, users obtain a digital signature from a reputed Certifying Authority (CA) in the form of a digital certificate.
 These certificates typically include the user’s name, public key, the expiration date of the certificate, and other necessary information about the user.
 Operating systems and browsers typically maintain a list of trusted CA root certificates that are used to verify digital certificates issued by a CA.

-Here are the 5 criteria that e-signatures need to satisfy in order to be valid as per the IT Act:
+Here are the 5 criteria that e-signatures must satisfy in order to be valid, as per the IT Act:

 (1) E-signatures must be uniquely linked to the person signing the document.
 This condition is often met by issuing a digital-certificate-based digital ID.

 (2) At the time of signing, the signer must have total control over the data used to generate the e-signature.
 Most online e-signature service providers allow signers to directly affix their e-signature to the document in order to meet this requirement.